-The Company has stock ownership guidelines for the CEO and the other NEOs.
-We believe stock ownership by executives helps align the interests of the executives with the interests of our stockholders and motivates the executives to build long-term stockholder value.
+The Company has stock ownership guidelines for the CEO and other NEOs.
+We believe stock ownership by executives aligns the interests of executives with the interests of our stockholders and motivates executives to build long-term stockholder value.

-The following chart sets forth, as of December 31, 2013, for each NEO, the stock ownership requirements as a percentage of base salary, the total number of shares and unvested RSUs counted toward the stock ownership requirements, the value of the shares and unvested RSUs counted toward the stock ownership requirements as a percentage of base salary and the deadline for compliance with the stock ownership requirements.
-All of our NEOs met our stock ownership guidelines as of December 31, 2013, except for Mr. Reitmeier who was first subject to these guidelines upon his promotion in July 2012.
-NEOs are given five years from the later of January 1, 2010, the date the guidelines were approved, or the date of appointment as an NEO to meet the guidelines.
+The following chart sets forth, as of December 31, 2015, for each NEO, the stock ownership requirements as a percentage of base salary, the total number of shares and unvested RSUs counted toward the stock ownership requirements, and the value of the shares and unvested RSUs counted toward the stock ownership requirements as a percentage of base salary.
+All of our NEOs met our stock ownership guidelines as of December 31, 2015.
+NEOs are given five years from the date of appointment as an NEO to meet the guidelines.

-Level of Stock Ownership

-Name Ownership Requirement as a % of Base Salary Total Number of Shares and Unvested RSUs Stock Ownership as % of Base Salary (1) Deadline for Compliance with Stock Ownership Guidelines
+Name Ownership Requirement as a % of Base Salary Total Number of Shares and Unvested RSUs Stock Ownership as % of Base Salary(1)

-Mr. Bluedorn 500% 235,974 1607% December 31, 2014
+Mr. Bluedorn 500% 211,343 2,297%

-Mr. Reitmeier 300 11,635 206 July 17, 2017
+Mr. Reitmeier 300 16,720 428

-Mr. Young 300 44,910 637 December 31, 2014
+Mr. Young 300 60,452 1,340

-Mr. Sessa 300 29,255 458 December 31, 2014

-Mr. Torres 300 37,266 601 December 31, 2014
+Mr. Moon 300 100,011 2,376

+Mr Sessa 300 34 792 862

-(1)Based on the average daily closing price for 2013 of \$68.10.
+(1) Based on the average daily closing price for 2015 of \$115.23.

 The Committee oversees and administers the stock ownership guidelines.
-If an NEO fails to comply with the guidelines, the Committee will determine any appropriate action or corrective measures to be taken.
+If an NEO fails to comply with the guidelines, the Committee will determine any appropriate corrective measures to be taken.